 In Stage 4, you'll conduct an individual research project where you can explore a topic of your choosing in greater detail, this will develop your investigative, research and presentation skills.

-This mapping and geospatial data science degree is also available with a year's placement working in industry as a five-year programme.
+This geographic information science degree is also available with a year's work placement, as a five-year programme.

-You'll spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
-Work placements take place in Stage 3.
+You'll apply to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
+Work placements take place between Year 2 and Year 3.